HaxeFoundation/hxcpp/docs/build_xml/Files.md

      + filterout = allows files to be skipped at compile-time if the named define exists.
        This is useful when the define is set sometime after the file list is parsed.
      +  depend name = filename of additional dependency
+     + embed = causes the file to be embedded as a enxtern c++ 'const char *' string constant of the specified name